 But, for many decades, those who advocate a “living constitution” have used the “despotic branch” to remove faith from every public quarter, ironically and erroneously citing the “Wall of Separation” metaphor – words from Jefferson’s 1802 letter to the Danbury Baptists.
 The letter, in fact, denoted the barrier between federal and state governments, not a prohibition against faith expression in any and all public venues.

 The intended consequence of this artificial barrier between church and state is to remove references to our Creator from all public forums, particularly government education institutions, and thus, over time, to disabuse belief in a sovereign God and thus, His endowment of Liberty.
 This erosion of knowledge about the origin of our rights, the very foundation of our country and basis of our Constitution, has dire implications for the future of Liberty.

 Meanwhile, judicial and legislative efforts endeavor to supplant authentic freedoms of speech and of press, while asserting that virtually all other mediums of expression constitute “free speech.”

 The Palladium of Liberties

-As with the adulteration of the plain language of the First Amendment, judicial assaults endeavoring to enfeeble the Second Amendment are unceasing -- and they are joined by assaults from statist proponents of the executive and legislative branches.
-But as with all amendments in the Bill of Rights, the Second was written as a proscription on government interference with the natural rights of the People, and to enable them to defend the endowment of Liberty.
+As with the adulteration of the plain language of the First Amendment, judicial assaults endeavoring to enfeeble the Second Amendment are unceasing – and they are joined by assaults from statist in the executive and legislative branches.
+But the Second was written as a proscription on government interference with the natural rights of the People, and to enable them to defend the endowment of Liberty.